ogoudey/UnityGenPlayground/instructions.md

 rmdir /S /Q Special-Unity-Assets
 ```

 6. Move a selection of ground materials (`.mat`) and skybox materials (`.mat`) from AllSky and Yughes'.
+7. Finally, register the Asset Project by adding the AcrophobiaWorldGen class to `worldgen.py`'s `Generator_Class_from_Asset_Project_Name`.
-Done!
+8. Done!
 Go to the Generation Window to generate worlds.

 ### 3. Setup Data Analysis Tool
 For data analysis, you can use [`EyeDataAnalysis`](https://github.com/ogoudey/EyeDataAnalysis).
 It's not a fully developed UI.
 Use `python multiplotter.py <path-to-eye-data-for-subj1.csv> <path-to-eye-data-for-subj2.csv>`